ls1intum/Artemis/docs/user/exercises/programming.rst

    Manual assessment in the online editor

-For manual assessment, the online editor provides the following features, tailored to the assessment process:
+For manual assessment, the online editor provides the following features tailored to the assessment process:

 1. **File browser**: The file browser shows the files in the student's submission and allows you to navigate between them.
 Changed files are highlighted in yellow.
 2. **Build output**: The build output shows the output of the build process, if any.
 This is useful in case of build errors.